akash-akya/vix/README.md

 Vix is a **NIF bindings** for libvips.
 Operation binding are generated using GObject introspection, so documentation and bindings are up-to-date with the vips version installed.
 It uses dirty IO scheduler to avoid blocking schedulers.

+Check [vips operation documentation](https://hexdocs.pm/vix/Vix.Vips.Operation.html) for the list of available operations and spec.

 ### What is Vips

 *(from vips documentation)*